CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    for i in {1..4}; do curl <lb_IP_address>; done
    ```

-    > **Note**: Verify that the returned messages indicate that the requests are being delivered in the round robin manner to the backend Azure VMs
+    > Note: Verify that the returned messages indicate that the requests are being delivered in the round robin manner to the backend Azure VMs

 1. On the **az30301c-appgw** blade, select the **HTTP settings** entry and, on the **az30305c-appgw \| HTTP settings** blade, select the **appGwBackentHttpSettings** entry representing the load balancing rule handling HTTP traffic.

 1. On the **appGwBackentHttpSettings** blade, review the existing settings without making any changes and note that you can enable **Cookie-based affinity**.

-    > **Note**: This feature requires that the client supports the use of cookies.
+    > Note: This feature requires that the client supports the use of cookies.

-    > **Note**: You cannot use Azure Application Gateway to implement NAT for RDP connectivity to instances of an Azure VM Scale Set.
+    > Note: You cannot use Azure Application Gateway to implement NAT for RDP connectivity to instances of an Azure VM Scale Set.
 Azure Application Gateway supports only HTTP/HTTPS traffic.

 ### Exercise 4: Implementing autoscaling of Azure VM Scale Sets using availability zones and Azure Application Gateway